-Research has shown that poor sleep quality leads to increased cravings for junk food, overeating throughout the day, and not eating as many fruits and veggies.
+Research has shown that poor sleep quality leads to increased cravings for processed or sugary foods, overeating throughout the day, and not eating as many fruits and veggies.
 For example, one mineral found abundantly in fruits and veggies is magnesium, and magnesium plays a vital role in our sleep quality.
 A deficiency in this essential nutrient enhances stress and inflammation, which may also be linked to reductions in sleep duration and quality (4)

 If you’re trying to eat better or maintain your habit of eating well, you can see how a bad night’s sleep can put you off track, right from the moment you wake up.

 I’m going to share how not sleeping enough impacts your food choices, tips for getting more sleep, and how you can prepare in advance for the nights you don’t get enough rest so you can make sure you still eat healthfully and feel your best — because it happens.

 3 Ways Not Sleeping Enough Can Influence Your Food Choices

 First, it’s important for you to know how sleep problems can influence your food choices so you can better understand why this is an important area for you to really focus on.

 1. Not Getting Enough Sleep Can Lead To Cravings

 According to one study from the University of Arizona, researchers linked poor sleep quality to wanting more junk food (1).
 In fact, two-thirds of the participants said a lack of sleep led them to reach for unhealthier foods.
 What makes it more important, is that the researchers actually then linked those junk-food cravings to a higher risk of obesity, diabetes, and other health problems.